WALLACE W HANSEN

 Gardening, Naturescaping & Landscaping with Pacific Northwest Native Plants

-Natives exist for nearly every garden need including great variety in plant form, flowers, foliage and fruit.
+Native plants exist for nearly every garden need including great variety in plant form, flowers, foliage and fruit.
 Natives will provide an ideal refuge and source of food for birds and animals.
 Many natives can survive under extreme drought conditions.
 Many natives are evergreen, providing a delightful mix with deciduous plants for a year long, attractive garden.

-In the Pacific Northwest there is a natural relationship and function for native trees, shrubs and perennials.
+In the Pacific northwest there is a natural relationship and function for native trees, shrubs and perennials.
 Native trees, both evergreen and deciduous, provide the over-story framework of the landscape.
 Below tree level, shrubs provide an understory.
 Below the shrubs, perennials including ground covers complete the natural landscape.
 Shrubs and perennials provide delightful color, texture and form.
 Some common questions and answers are shown below.

 Accept and enjoy natives as they are.
 Enjoyment of natives implies an acceptance of the simple joys of nature - not a continual frenzied search for the different, the bigger, the brighter, the new.
 Did you ever really look at a native rose?
 Just a simple single petal flower - pale pink, nostalgic fragrance.
 How beautiful, how fragile and yet eternal!
 How close to the land and how close to life!
 If you can enjoy a simple wild rose, your life is greatly enriched!